 The integrated sensor system eliminates some unreliable factors of the traditional structure and improves the anti-interference performance of the whole system.
 At the same time, it also has the functions of diagnosis, calibration, and data storage, with good stability.

 Under the same precision requirements, the cost performance of multifunctional smart sensors is significantly higher than that of ordinary sensors with a single function, especially after integrating cheaper microcontrollers.

 Smart sensors can realize multi-sensor and multi-parameter comprehensive measurement, and expand the measurement and use range through programming.
-It has a certain adaptive ability and can change the range from the output data accordingly according to the change of the detection object or condition.
-With the function of a digital communication interface and a variety of data output forms, suitable for various application systems, and data can be sent directly to the remote computer for processing.
+It has the ability to adapt and change the range of output data according to the change of the detected object or condition.
+Having a digital communication interface and a variety of data output forms, it is suitable for various application systems, and data can be sent directly to the remote computer for processing.

 The sensor's analog signal is normalized by an amplifier and then converted to a digital signal by an analog-to-digital converter.
 The microprocessor also performs digital normalization in various digital transmission forms such as serial, parallel, frequency, phase, and pulse.